gleechi/gleechi.github.io/pages/0.14.0/unity/external_controllers/unity_vg_ec_steamhand.md

 ### AutoSetup

-Finally, you can use the "STEAMVR" option to [AutoSetup](unity_component_myvirtualgrasp.0.14.0.html#autosetup) your VG configuration.
+Finally, you can use the "Steam Hand" option to [AutoSetup](unity_component_myvirtualgrasp.0.14.0.html#autosetup) your VG configuration.
 For this controller, AutoSetup

 * will set "External" to "SteamHand"
 * will set "FingerControlType" to "BY_SENSOR_FULL_DOFS"